 - Credit card fraud

 Petty Theft Charges

-Under CA Penal Code 488, Petty theft is the stealing of property valued under $950, such as shoplifting items from a retail store.
-The circumstances surrounding this offense including your previous criminal history, if any, will dictate whether you face an infraction, a misdemeanor, or a felony charge.
+Under CA Penal Code 488, Petty theft is the stealing of property valued under $950.
+A violation of this statute is classified as a misdemeanor.
+The circumstances surrounding this offense including your previous criminal history, if any, will dictate whether you face an increased felony charge.